jmacglashan/decisions_and_dragons/content/about.md

 Despite all these years working on reinforcement learning, I have shockingly failed to solve it.

 Fortunately, it hasn't all been bad news.
-RL methods have vastly improved and I've played a role in bringining reinforcement learning to products with [GT Sophy](https://www.gran-turismo.com/us/gran-turismo-sophy/) -- an RL agent that outraced the best racers in the game Gran Turismo Sport.
+RL methods have vastly improved and I've played a role in bringing reinforcement learning to products with [GT Sophy](https://www.gran-turismo.com/us/gran-turismo-sophy/) -- an RL agent that outraced the best racers in the game Gran Turismo Sport.
 GT Sophy was subsequently adapted to be a racing opponent in Gran Turismo 7 that you can race against today!

 We're continuing to work on exciting reinforcement learning applications and problems at Sony AI and I hope we can help turn reinforcement learning into a robust technology that can be more broadly used.
 Perhaps one that is less fraught with dragons.